 The Eurorack community is diverse, therefore the common grounding and signal shielding practices may not be obeyed in all environments.
 There should be only one common ground between the different modules in a rack, the bus ground strip.
 Multiple grounding points may generate ground loops that add noise to sensitive inputs.
 However, typically patch cables also carry a signal ground in their sleeve contact.
 This is usually not a problem for such low output impedance, large amplitude signals that are applied to e.g. the envelope inputs within the same rack.
-However, in a case when signals from a remote rack are connected to the HG-16 inputs, large ground loops may be created.
+However, in a case when signals from a remote rack are connected to the HG-30 inputs, large ground loops may be created.
 The unwanted additional ground usually comes from a common power jack safety ground connection, so the obvious remedy is to use systems with fully isolated power supplies.
-The secondary remedy is to use the HG-16 ground lift switches.
+The secondary remedy is to use the HG-30 ground lift switches.
 Note that there should still be at least one common signal ground, and hopefully close to the most sensitive input.
 Therefore it may not be a good idea to lift all the switches, because then the possibly remaining common ground may be close to some noisy power supply lines.
-The HG-16 ground lift switches correspond to three regions in the circuitry.
-If you keep the circuit board positioned so that the ground lift switches are up, and look from the backside of the system, the leftmost switch (no. 3) is connected to the Modulation 1 input ground, the middle one to Modulation 2, CV pitch, and CV velocity grounds, and the third to all the envelope input grounds.
+The HG-30 ground lift switches are up, and look from the backside of the system, the leftmost switch (no. 3) is connected to the Modulation 1 input ground, the middle one to Modulation 2, CV pitch, and CV velocity grounds, and the third to all the envelope input grounds.
 The switch levers are very short, so use a small sharp tool for lifting the levers.